Montserrado County: Education

 The county had a total of 947 students enrolled in school in 1910.

 In 1948, the missionaries from the Pentecostal faith opened a school in Mein Clan in Todee District.
 Additional primary schools were built in the 1970s, while in 1976 the University of Liberia opened the Fendall branch campus in Louisiana.
 Bentol City added a high school in 1978.
-The University of Liberia’s main campus is located in Monrovia, and includes the country’s only law school in the Louis Arthur Grimes School of Law.
+The University of Liberia’s main campus is located in Monrovia and includes the country’s only law school in the Louis Arthur Grimes School of Law.

 Enrollment in primary schools in the county totaled 314,409 students, which was 35% of the total number for the nation as a whole.
 Students attended a total of 1,096 schools in the county.
-Thirty three percent of county residents had no formal education, while 27% had attended some elementary school.
+Thirty-three percent of county residents had no formal education, while 27% had attended some elementary school.
 Seven percent completed elementary school, 19% had some high school education, and 11% completed high school.
-One percent each of residents completed college, attended college, or have received a vocational education.
-Enrollment for school age children is 70%, with 76% for males and 65% for females.
+One percent of residents completed college, attended college, or have received a vocational education.
+Enrollment for school-age children is 70%, with 76% for males and 65% for females.